Traversio

 Current usage note:

-• the helper is intentionally closure-scoped, just like withConnection and withLocalPortForwarding(...)
+• the helper is closure-scoped, just like withConnection and withLocalPortForwarding(...)

 • if you request remotePort: 0, Traversio reports the allocated remote port through SSHRemotePortForward.remotePort